Attock Fort: Architecture

 The fort consists of 6 gates and the perimeter of its walls is 1600 metres.
 The gates are named the Delhi Gate, Lahori Gate, Kabuli Gate, Aabi (water) Gate, Mallahitola Gate and Mori Gate.
 The fort has 8 bastions, all circular except one which is rectangular.
 The fort is divided into an upper part for soldiers and a lower part, for common people.
-There is also a Turkish bath near the Delhi gate.
+There is also a hammam (bathhouse) near the Delhi gate.
 Indus River runs along northwestern walls of the fort.
 Begum Ki Sarai, a Mughal era caravanserai, is located just besides the fort.